Wise Online - View Week

 This WISE Wheel of Emotion may help you to understand what emotions may lie underneath the primary emotion you may be feeling (the inner circle).
 See if you can explore the secondary emotions (outer circles) each moment you notice a difficulty.

 WEEKLY PRACTICE TASKS

-Last week the task was to notice what occurs in your body and mind as a result of pleasant experiences.
+Last week the task was to notice what occurs in your body and mind as a result of gratitude and pleasant experiences, such as starting the day calm.
 Each day this week, see if you can bring awareness to an unpleasant circumstance, difficulty or challenge.
 So often when we experience something unpleasant, we immediately move into “doing-mode” a kind of problem-solving which can escalate our distress.
 We can never have a life free from pain and difficulty.
-Being mindful in the moment and starting to get more curious about (and labelling) our negative emotions reduces our emotional reactivity towards them.
-Exploring in this way gives us the opportunity to step out of our habitual reactions, pain and discomfort, and choose how to best look after ourselves in that moment.
+Being mindful in the moment, letting go of the thoughts/narrative associated with the difficulty and labelling our negative emotions reduces our emotional reactivity towards them.
+Exploring in this way and finding the value under the emotion gives us the opportunity to step out of our habitual reactions, pain and discomfort and choose how to best look after ourselves in that moment.